Shion227/CommandTester/README.md

 # CommandTester
-Developed by Shion Kubota, a summer intern at Microsoft Japan in 2017 to support the work of Microsoft CSS Exchange/Outlook team.
+Developed and published by Shion Kubota, a summer intern at Microsoft Japan in 2017 to support the work of Microsoft CSS Exchange/Outlook team.